 “Just before Christmas,” the patient replied, looking away for a moment as if he couldn’t quite believe it himself.
 “One night,” he explained in a low, raspy voice as he gestured with his hands, “I coughed up some blood — chunks the size of caterpillars.
 I called for an ambulance … and here I am.”

 After a brief discussion about a gloomy prognosis and the limited treatment options, Karl concluded, “From here I go to a hospice where I will meet my Maker.”

 I sat quietly off to the side, taking this all in.

 “What’s with that?”
 Karl asked about the disposable mask that hid much of the pastor’s face, the type hospital visitors don during flu and cold seasons.
 “I have a cold,” he explained in a voice slightly muffled.

 “That’s bullshit!,” I interjected, freezing both the pastor and patient.
-“Once we leave the hospital, we’re doing a bank job …” The line brought a muted chuckle from Karl who’d spent 13 years as a prisoner in federal penitentiaries, mostly in Alberta.
+“Once we leave the hospital, we’re doing a bank job …” The line brought a muted chuckle from Karl who’d spent more than 10 years as a federal prisoner, mainly in Alberta.